skyde/Interaction/README.md

 # Goal

-Ergonomic computer control without taking hands off the keyboard.
+Ergonomic computer control with no mouse.

 # Overview

-Uses eye tracking, footpedals and keyboard macros (no mouse)
+Uses eye tracking, footpedals and keyboard macros.

 Originally made for an injured wrist, but it is comfortable for day to day use as well.